icarasia/nitro-ui-vue/README.md

 - Babel error when try to serve documentation via POI
 - Add `package.json` scripts for Webpack
 - Add `webpack`, `webpack-cli` and `webpack-dev-server` to dev dependencies
+- Add more keywords
+- Add Rollup Minify
+- Add a build bash script `scripts/build.sh` to build the whole package by sequence
+- Add Tarser to minify JS
+- Add command script in `package.json` to run `scripts/build.sh`

 ### Fixed
 - Babel error when try to serve documentation via POI